 If you’re interested in a Discover business checking account primarily because you want an online bank that offers great mobile and internet banking, as well as an opportunity to earn money on your account, then Axos is a fantastic option for you.
 Keep in mind that you can’t deposit cash into an Axos account, in case that’s a deal-breaker for your business.

 One of the great things about the Discover checking account is their affordability and utility for account holders who do not need a ton of bells and whistles from their banking providers.
 Thankfully, even some of the bigger, nationwide banks offer simple business checking accounts that are affordable and have just the right amount of support to help your small business.

-Chase Total Business Checking is one of these accounts—in exchange for a low monthly maintenance fee of only $15 (which is waived with a $1,500 monthly balance), you’ll get 100 free transactions (with each additional transaction costing $.40), up to $5,000 in free cash deposits each month, and access to Chase’s nationwide network of 16,000 ATMs.
-So if you need a bank that makes it simple and affordable to manage your money, plus you want a bank that has the reputation that comes with Chase’s years-long track record, then the Chase Total Business Checking account might be right for you.
+Chase Business Complete Banking is one of these accounts—in exchange for a low monthly maintenance fee (which can be waived multiple ways), you’ll get up to $5,000 in free cash deposits each month, and access to Chase’s nationwide network of over 16,000 ATMs.
+So if you need a bank that makes it simple and affordable to manage your money, plus you want a bank that has the reputation that comes with Chase’s years-long track record, then the Chase Business Complete Banking account might be right for you.

 Disappointed as you might be to learn that there’s no Discover business checking account, at least there are a ton of other alternatives that can provide you the same (if not more!) excellent features that correlate to those provided for personal Discover checking accounts.